binohead/binohead.github.io/content/courses/biol3630/_index.md

 ## Welcome to BIOL3630!

-Here's all the handouts for this course, which I'll gradually add to in the fullness of time.
+Here's all the handouts for this course, which I'll gradually add to in the fullness of time - and hopefully illustrate soon.